Irbis3D/MedusaHC/README.md

 This block configures the `pin_watch` script.

 - `sync_toolchanger: 1` — enables tool initialization in klipper-toolchanger (used for auto-calibration; explanation later).
+- `sync_mainsail_tools: 1` — highlights the active tool button in the Mainsail/Fluidd tools panel.
+When a tool is successfully picked up, the corresponding `T<N>` button gets `variable_active = 1`, others get `0`.
+- `sync_mainsail_sensors: 1` — turns each tool's button into a state indicator lamp via `variable_color`.
+The active tool is shown in blue, parked tools (endstop pressed) in green, missing tools (endstop released) in red.
+The lamp is updated immediately from pin edges, so anomalies are visible in real time.
+- `color_active`, `color_pressed`, `color_released` — hex colors (without `#`) used by the indicator lamp.
+Defaults: blue / green / red.
 - `verbose` — enables additional console output with detailed pin state information.
 - `pin_e` — microswitch pin located on the toolhead.
 - `pin_t0`, `pin_t1`, etc. — microswitch pins on the bases of the corresponding hotends.

+Each sync feature is independent and defaults to off in fresh installs — enable only the ones you want.

 #### [duplicate_pin_override]